September Tall Fescue Lawn Tips for 2025

 You Still Need Fungicide on Tall Fescue

-• Systemic protection of the whole plant: Both modes of action are systemic, meaning they work from the inside of the plant to protect the whole plant.
+• Systemic protection of the whole plant: Both modes of action are systemic, meaning they work from the inside of the plant to protect the entire plant.
 What's found at most big box stores is contact only.

 • Pro-grade: Used by golf courses and we use it in our sod production.

-Behold.
-This is what a Tall Fescue lawn looks like in August when it's had monthly Strobe Pro G fungicide applications through summer.
+Behold!
+A verdant Tall Fescue lawn in August, because it received monthly Strobe G fungicide all summer.
 It's as lush as springtime!
-Sent to us by a Lawn Coach customer in Charlotte, NC.
+Sent to us by a Lawn Coach customer in Charlotte, NC.Tall Fescue with fungicide all summer

 How to Water Your Tall Fescue Lawn